German-Style Soft Pretzel Recipe

 Let the dough rise.
 Transfer the dough to the marked rising container and allow it to ferment in the Proofer until tripled.
 The peak of the dough will just reach 9 cups (a little over 2 liters) in about 90 minutes.

 Divide and pre-shape the dough.
 When the dough has risen, turn it out onto a sparsely floured work surface and de-gas by pressing it into a rectangle.
 With a sharp knife, cut the dough into eight pieces about 3.1 oz / 90 g each.
-Throughout dividing, pre-shaping and shaping, work with one piece of dough at a time and keep the rest covered.
+Work with one piece of dough at a time and keep the rest covered.
 Press each piece into a little rectangle and then roll it up into a cylinder, starting from a long end.
 Pinch the seam closed and seal the ends, then allow the cylinders to rest, covered, for 5 minutes.

 Preheat the oven.
 Turn the oven to 400 °F / 205 °C and allow to preheat.